recursecenter/blaggregator/README.md

 ##Blog post aggregator for the Hacker School community.

 Hacker Schoolers are writing awesome blog posts all over the internet.
-This brings them together and provides a place where alums from every batch can discuss technical news.
+This brings them together and provides a place where alums from every batch can discuss technical news and be an amazing audience for each other.

-The live site is [here](http://blaggregator.us).
+The live site is [HERE](http://blaggregator.us).
 Hacker School login required.

 ###Add your blog
 You will be prompted to add your blog when you create an account.
 You can also [add it later](http://blaggregator.us/add_blog).